quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 ### New calendar component

 QCalendarTask was added for writing task-oriented calendars, like timesheets and Gantt-like calendars.
 Use it to track tasks and events.
+See the [QCalendarTask recipes](/developing/qcalendar-task#recipes) for timesheet and Gantt-like planning examples.

 ### Calendar types